caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/06 SNMP Enumeration.md

 ># =====================================
 >```

-Lab 1 - What is the full name of the SNMP server process?
+Lab 1 - Scan your target network on VM Group 1 with onesixtyone to identify any SNMP servers.
+Once done, list all the running process on the only Windows host that is running an SNMP server.
+What is the full name of the SNMP server process?
 >``` shell
 ># Scan subnet for live hosts
 >kali@kali:~$ sudo nmap -sn 192.168.159.0/24 -oG live.txt